Anuranjan055/IMAGE-SEGMETATION/README.md

 - GMM are based on the assumption that all data points come from a fine mixture of Gaussian distributions with unkonw parameters.
 - Once we learn the Gaussian parameters, we can generate data from the same distribution as the sourse.
+ Suppose there are set of data points that needs to be grouped into several parts or clusters based on their similarty.
+In machine learning this known as ** clustring **